Fill the top basin of the oil burner half full of water.

 Are your oils harmful?

 Majority of our uniquely blended handmade products which are made using fragrance and essential oil blends are manufactured from a distributor that provides Clean Scents that are safer for the home.
-Our oils exclude materials with health concerns that are on California's Proposition 65 list.
+The clean scent oils exclude materials with health concerns that are on California's Proposition 65 list.
 The oils are 100% phthalate, carcinogen, and mutagen free.
-Our oils are also free from a reproductive, organ, or acute toxins.
+Our clean scent oils are also free from a reproductive, organ, or acute toxins.
 We do follow IFRA, or International Fragrance Association recommended dosages to provide safe products.

-We do not recommend using oils out of our glass doppler bottles on the skin.
+We do not recommend using oils out of our glass doppler bottles on your skin.
 Our uniquely blended oils are not diluted with a carrier oil.
 (Some oils are not skin safe or ONLY skin safe when diluted to a certain percentage.)

 Can oils be used in a diffuser?